 Polarizing filters come with 2 polarized surfaces.
 By varying the angle, the incoming light gets reduced up to 60% to 99%.

 The one thing polarizing filters do that no other filters do is allow all wavelengths of light in an equal distribution.
 This way, though the contrast is not changed, the dimmer light offers a much more detailed view.

 You can also get the same function from a neutral density filter.
 However, neutral density filters are not adjustable like polarizing filters.

 As the name suggests, color filters pass lights corresponding to specific colors of the spectrum.
 However, these filters pass only a specific range of light wavelengths and block the rest.
 Therefore, color filters are mainly used when observing different objects in our solar system, especially planets and the Moon.

 Color filters improve the contrast, thus allowing us to see more surface details of the planets and moons.

 Remember the Wratten system I have talked about before?
 This Wratten system is mainly used to categorize these color filters.

-If you have just started stargazing and looking for a cost-effective way to get some of the most important telescope filters, then I’ll highly recommend Neewer telescope filter set.
-This filter set comes with 5 color filters, CPL filter, and Moon filter.
+If you have just started stargazing and looking for a cost-effective way to get some of the most important telescope filters, then I’ll highly recommend the Neewer telescope filter set.
+This filter set comes with 5 color filters, a CPL filter, and a Moon filter.
 Also, there is free shipping offered on this product from Amazon.
 Check out the current price here on Amazon.

 Here is a list of some of the most used color filters and their short description: